RUB-EP1/ExercisesDataAnalysisWS2425/README.md

 - Sheet-07

 ## Reference DataAnalysisWS2425

+> [!IMPORTANT]
+> The julia package that inherits functionality developed during this course is separated into a standalone package.
+> Use [`HighEnergyTools.jl`](https://github.com/RUB-EP1/HighEnergyTools.jl) for basic sampling, fitting and plotting.

 The project is a valid julia Julia module, that is being developed along with the course.
 It provides essential tools and examples for statistical data analysis and fitting, designed to support and complement the lecture materials.